Welcome to the 2023-2024 Envirothon year! This year’s special topic is:

-All high school students (in school or home schooled) in Amelia, Nottoway & Prince Edward Counties are invited to have a 5-7 student team.
+All high school students (school groups, home school groups, virtual learners and scouts) in Amelia, Nottoway & Prince Edward Counties are invited to have a 5-7 student team.

 Contact Kelly Atkinson to learn more.

 Envirothon is a nationwide natural resource competition sponsored in Virginia by the Virginia Association of Soil and Water Conservation Districts and Dominion Energy.

 Envirothon programs use the outdoors as an alternative to classroom learning.
 In a natural setting, high school students become aware of the many environmental problems that exist in today’s world.
 Groups learn to use critical thinking and problem-solving skills to arrive at solutions to environmental challenges.

 Teams of five circulate through stations where they demonstrate their knowledge of wildlife, forestry, soils, and aquatics.
 In addition, teams study a current environmental issue and present their approach to addressing it.

 Envirothon is an excellent opportunity for high school students to prepare for real-world challenges and hone their problem solving and teamwork skills.
 Piedmont SWCD hosts a local Envirothon competition each spring and sponsors the first place team at the Regional Area V competition.